Tourist (horse): 2016: five-year-old season

 In his third try at the Breeders' Cup Mile, Tourist was a longshot in an excellent field that included defending champion Tepin, Limato (July Cup, Prix de la Forêt) and Alice Springs (Falmouth, Matron, Sun Chariot), plus old rivals Miss Temple City and Midnight Storm.
 Behind a rapid early pace, Tourist settled into fifth place along the rail, followed by Limato and Tepin to his outside.
 Tourist kicked for home first and sailed up the rail to the lead.
 Four wide around the final turn, Tepin made a late charge but missed by half a length.
 The time for the race was 1:31.71 – the fastest Breeders' Cup Mile ever run and just off the Santa Anita course record of 1:31.69.
 "We went from having the worst trip you can imagine (in 2014) to having the best trip", said Mott.

 After the race, Elliott Walden of WinStar Farm was asked about future plans for Tourist.
 "We're going to talk about it as a group, but when you win a race like that against the best milers in the world, and he's five years old, he'll probably go to stud", he said.
 "Give a lot of credit to Adam Wachtel.
 He came to me a few years ago and wanted to purchase half of this horse for Gary (Barber) and himself.
 He's always believed in him and believed he's the best miler in the country."

 Tourist finished the year with a record of two wins, a second and two thirds from six starts, all at the Grade I level.
 His career record was six wins from eighteen starts, with earnings of $2,170,340.

 Retirement

 Tourist was retired to stud at WinStar Farm with an initial fee of $12,500 for the 2017 season.
+He was moved to stand at Rockridge Stud in Hudson, New York for the 2023 breeding season.
+In November 2024, he was sold to Fazli Yurdabak of Turkey for his 2025 stallion career at Izmit Stallion Complex after quarantine at Elmendorf Farm's Sancal Racing.